Transactions

 Create Transaction

-A variety of libraries and tools are available to create transactions.
-The following takes tronweb to create a TRX transfer transaction as an example to illustrate how to create a transaction:
+A variety of libraries and tools are provided for you to create transactions.
+The following section takes using TronWeb to create a TRX transfer transaction as an example to illustrate how to create a transaction:

 const unsignedTxn = await tronWeb.transactionBuilder.sendTrx("TVDGpn4hCSzJ5nkHPLetk8KQBtwaTppnkr", 100, "TNPeeaaFB7K9cmo4uQpcU32zGK8G1NYqeL");